maldoinc/wireup/readme.md

 * Inject services and configuration.
 * Interfaces and abstract classes.
 * Factory pattern.
-* Singleton and transient dependencies.
+* Singleton,transient and scoped dependencies.
 * Framework-agnostic.
 * Apply the container as a decorator.
 * Service Locator.